WHAT IF WE ALL FELT VALUED FOR BRINGING OUR AUTHENTIC SELVES TO WORK EVERY DAY…

 Michelle E. Dickinson is a passionate mental health advocate, a TED speaker, and a published author of a memoir entitled Breaking Into My Life.
 After years of playing the role of child caregiver, Michelle embarked on her own healing journey of self-discovery.
 Her memoir offers a rare glimpse into a young girl’s experience living with—and loving—her bipolar mother.

-Michelle spent years working to eradicate the mental health stigma within her own workplace by elevating compassion, causing more open conversations, and leading real change in how mental illness is understood in the corporate setting.
+Michelle spent years working to eradicate the mental health stigma within her own workplace by elevating compassion, causing more open conversations, and leading real change in how mental illness is understood in the workplace and within the first responder community.

 She also knows first-hand what it feels like to struggle with a mental illness after experiencing her own depression due to challenging life events of her own.
 Michelle recently concluded her 19-year pharmaceutical career and she has emerged with a strong desire to positively impact the mental health landscape.